 Health and Medical Research for Lawyers

 This one-credit advanced research seminar will introduce students to specific sources and strategies for researching a variety of health and medical legal topics, including the right to health care, medical malpractice, care for the elderly and disabled, medical privacy laws, pharmaceutical and medical device regulations, and medical ethics and experimentation.
-We will cover key primary and secondary sources for health and medical law research: state and federal statutes, regulations and other administrative materials, state and federal case law, subject-specific secondary sources, medical research literature, and sources for current awareness in the health and medical fields.
-Grading will be based on class participation, short in-class or take- home exercises, and a final written project and brief presentation.
+Particular focus will be placed on researching topics covered in Medicine and Law 512, including clinical research and informed consent, conflicts of interest, standards of care, access to scarce resources, and end of life medical/legal issues.
+This course will cover key primary and secondary sources for health and medical law research including statutes, regulations, and agency materials.
+Grading will be based on class participation, short in-class or take- home exercises, and a final take-home exam.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.